Inspire-Labs-AI/iforge/README.md

 rm -rf ~/.claude/skills/gstack ~/'~'
 ```

 **Why the installed folder is named `gstack`, not `iforge`:** the repo is `iforge`, but every skill's internal scripts have `~/.claude/skills/gstack` hardwired into them.
-Renaming it would mean rewriting hundreds of internal references for no user-facing benefit, so we kept it.
 Both names are correct — this is expected, not a bug.

 ### Team mode — auto-update for shared repos (recommended)